SIPP Investment Ideas

 Things to avoid

-1) Don’t breach your lifetime allowance: The current pension lifetime allowance is £1.055 million.
-This applies to all private pension contributions, and it may be reduced if you have a high income or you have flexibly accessed your pension.
+1) Don’t breach your lifetime allowance: The current pension lifetime allowance is £1,073,100.
+This applies to all pension contributions, and it may be reduced if you have a high income or you have flexibly accessed your pension.
 If you go over the lifetime allowance, you may be subject to charges from HMRC.
 If you’ve used up your SIPP allowance, consider other forms of tax efficient investing.

-2) Don’t breach your annual allowance: Again, it’s important to be aware of the annual SIPP allowance (currently £40,000 including employer contributions and tax relief).
+2) Don’t breach your annual allowance: Again, it’s important to be aware of the annual SIPP allowance (currently £40,000 gross including employer contributions and tax relief).
 The only time you are able to exceed this figure is if you qualify for Carry Forward.

 3) Don’t withdraw too much from your pension in one tax year: After your initial tax-free lump sum, any income drawn down from your pension will be subject to income tax.
 If you withdraw too much in the tax year, you may find yourself liable for higher rate income tax.